cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

-Now you can start customizing your PowerShell profile by opening the profile file in notepad:
+Now you can start customizing your PowerShell profile by opening the profile file in notepad, like this:

 ```powershell
 notepad $PSHOME\Profile.ps1